SerchCan/Paid-Manager/README.md

-This project is only to have a registry of payments for familiar plans in spotify, to know who a when they should to pay.
+This project is only to have a registry of payments for familiar plans in spotify, to know who a when they should pay.

 ## The Database
 It consist in 2 tables